nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-09-24-granting-access-team-foundation-server-2012-diagnostic-troubleshooting/index.md

 ---
 title: Granting access to Team Foundation Server 2012 for diagnostic troubleshooting
-description: "Learn how to grant access to TFS 2012 for diagnostic troubleshooting without full admin rights.
-Enhance your efficiency with simple command line solutions!"
+description: Learn how to grant access to TFS 2012 for diagnostic troubleshooting without full admin rights.
+Enhance your efficiency with simple command line solutions!
 date: 2013-09-24
 creator: Martin Hinshelwood
 id: "10002"